 If you’ve had the feeling corporate spin-offs have been on the rise in recent years, you’re completely right.
-According to Goldman Sachs, corporate spinoff activity surged by 33% in 2022 to its second-highest level on record, and it’s easy to see why.
+The trend that began in 2022 when Goldman Sachs reported a 33% surge in corporate spinoff activity has continued to gain momentum through 2025—and it's easy to see why.

-The last few years have been marked by fewer IPOs, low merger activity, rising interest rates and below-average economic growth - a favourable climate for spin-offs - and 2024 is shaping up to be no different.
+The last few years have been marked by fewer IPOs, low merger activity, rising interest rates and below-average economic growth - a favourable climate for spin-offs .
 As a result, we’re bound to see more companies spinning off their ventures as a strategy to:

 To give you a better idea of how spin-offs work in practice, let’s take a look at some recent real-world examples from top global enterprises.